Iymen Chehade

-Iymen H Chehade is an American professor, activist, and head of Foreign Policy and Research for the Marie Newman IL 06 congressional campaign.
+Iymen H Chehade is an American professor, activist, and former head of Foreign Policy and Research for the Marie Newman IL 06 congressional campaign.
 He ran as a Democratic candidate in 2022 United States House of Representatives elections in Illinois' 3rd congressional district, which had no incumbent.

 Early life and education

 Iymen Chehade was born in Chicago and grew up in the Avondale and Logan Square neighborhoods.
 He is the son of immigrant parents from Palestine.
 Chehade holds a Bachelor's degree in History and a Master’s degree in Education from the University of Illinois Chicago.

 Academic career

 Iymen Chehade is an adjunct professor of history teaching at The School of the Art Institute of Chicago (SAIC) and the Columbia College Chicago.
 His courses focus on contemporary middle eastern history and events, including courses he created on the Palestine-Israeli crisis and the war in Syria.

 Activism

 Iymen Chehade is a political and human rights activist.
 Professor Chehade often serves as faculty adviser to the Students for Justice in Palestine (SJP) chapters at SAIC and Columbia College Chicago.